zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 By using a negative value for the version field, we ensure there is replay protection between Legacy and Overwinter compatible software.

-Consider an example where the raw version field of an Overwinter transaction is 0xFFFFFFFD ( binary 11111111 11111111 11111111 11111101 )
+Consider an example where the raw little-endian bytes of the version field of an Overwinter transaction begin 0xFDFFFFFF ( binary 11111101111111111111111111111111 )

 Legacy parsers will deserialize the raw version field as a 32-bit signed integer.
 With a negative version value of -3, legacy parsers will reject the transaction.

 Overwinter parsers will deserialize the raw version field as a 32-bit signed integer.
-With a negative raw value of -3, the Overwinter parser knows the most significant bit has been set; the parser could also choose to speficially test the bit has been set.
+With a negative raw value of -3, the Overwinter parser will accept the transaction as the most significan bit of the 32-bit signed integer has been set.

 Overwinter parsers can retrieve the transaction format version of 3 by getting the absolute value of the raw version field e.g. using standard library call std::abs()